Fractional CMO for Manufacturing, E-commerce & B2B Services

 Industry, marketing, agency, and consulting experience also matters.

-And there has to be a good cultural fit.
-Like any executive, the personality, beliefs and character are all important factors when deciding bring in a fCMO.
+Good cultural fit - like any executive, the personality, beliefs and character are all important factors when deciding bring in a fCMO.

 • I can usually start a new engagement within a few weeks of signing a contact.